 Breastfeeding Friendly Center:

-The Early Learning Campus is committed to providing ongoing support to breastfeeding mothers and their infants/children.
-The center has a spacious, private, comfortable room for enrolled nursing or pumping mothers.
+The Early Learning Campus is committed to providing ongoing support to breastfeeding parents and their infants/children.
+The center has a spacious, private, comfortable room for enrolled nursing or pumping parents.
 The classrooms have refrigerators and can store/warm breast milk for your child right in the room.
-Mothers may also nurse their child in the classroom, if they prefer.
-(NOTE: This option is currently suspended under our COVID protocols).
+Parents may also nurse their child in the classroom, if they prefer.

 Meals and Snacks: